contact: davidwatsun@gmail.com

 David Watson is an experimental musician.
 A guitarist, bagpiper and advocate for intelligent listening, his work encompasses improvisation and composition in a wide variety of contexts.
 Originally from New Zealand, he has lived and worked in New York City since 1987.

 In New Zealand, he had co-founded the experimental record label Braille Records and organized national and international music festivals there.
-He settled in New York and into the nascent scene around the Knitting Factory.
+He settled in New York and dove into the nascent scene around the Knitting Factory.

 He has worked intensively with a wide range of extraordinary artists, including Chris Abrahams, Robert Ashley, Frisner Augustin, Marcia Bassett, Tony Buck, Che Chen, Anthony Coleman, David First, Alastair Galbraith, Frode Gjerstad, Shelley Hirsch, Samara Lubelski, Chris Mann, Christian Marclay, Sean Meehan, Ikue Mori, Bill Nace, Andrea Parkins, Lee Ranaldo, Talibam!, Yoshi Wada, Alex Waterman, John Zorn, $75 Bill, amongst many others.